Who We Are

 Amanda Weber, PhD

 Dr. Amanda Weber earned their PhD in counseling psychology from Boston College where they were trained at the Institute for the Study and Promotion of Race and Culture under Dr. Janet Helms.
 They specialize in the intersections of race and gender and deconstructing Whiteness and White Supremacy.
-Dr. Weber is currently working at the Boston VA Hospital completing their post-doctorate fellowship.
 Previous to pursuing their degree in Psychology, they worked in the field of Information Technology for a medium-sized business as a manager where they developed their skills in leadership, managing teams, developing team culture and accountability, and developing continuous learning plans.
 In their spare time, they can be found making furniture or biking.